tomkerkhove/toc/proposals/keda.md

 Kubernetes Event-driven Autoscaling (KEDA)'s mission is to make application autoscaling simple allowing Kubernetes users to focus on their workloads, not the scaling infrastructure.
 As part of that mission, we want to support as many customers as possible by being vendor neutral and are open to scale on any system.

 The Kubernetes Event-driven Autoscaling (KEDA) project does not want to reinvent the wheel but build on standards instead and is complimentary to Kubernetes.
-Next to that, we have support for other CNCF projects like Prometheus and NATS as well and package our product as a Helm chart (2.x & 3.x) as well which is available on Helm Hub.
+Next to that, we have support for CNCF projects like Prometheus and NATS by providing scalers for them as well and package our product as a Helm chart (2.x & 3.x) which is available on Helm Hub.
+Lastly, we are vendor-neutral by supporting all major clouds and open-source technologies like Redis.

 While the scaling features of Kubernetes Event-driven Autoscaling (KEDA) are important, we are a strong believer of making the product itself operable as well.
 By using Operator SDK we also want to allow operators to efficiently manage the infrastructure necessary to run Kubernetes Event-driven Autoscaling (KEDA) and are planning to provide a better operational experience as a whole by providing a CLI, dashboard, etc.